Coast

 Royal Tern

-With black crowns on their heads, Royal Terns rule over the inlets of North Carolina, especially in August and September.
-They leave their kingdoms to migrate to Florida, the Caribbean and South America in October to avoid North Carolina's chilly winters.
+With shaggy black crowns on their heads, Royal Terns stand out at the inlets of North Carolina, especially in August and September.
+They leave their nesting kingdoms to migrate to Florida, the Caribbean and South America in October, to avoid North Carolina's chilly winters.
+Watch for begging behavior from this year’s chicks as they continue to solicit attention from their parents by hunching up their necks and cheeping insistently.

 Black Skimmers

-Black Skimmers are known for their large, orange bills.
-Beginning in August, they can be found at Mason, Rich and Topsail Inlets along the North Carolina coast and over the fall, flocks grow to over 1,000.
-Viewing is limited, as they are nearly all gone by Thanksgiving.
+Black Skimmers are known for their large, orange bills and acrobatic flight.
+Beginning in August, they can be found at many inlets along the North Carolina coast, including Mason Inlet, Tubbs Inlet, and Beaufort Inlet.
+Over the fall, flocks grow to well over 1,000.
+Around Thanksgiving many depart for points south, but recently more have been found staying in-state all winter, extending the viewing season.

 Wilson’s Plover

-North Carolina coastal inlets will be losing Wilson's Plover to Florida and South America in September for its winter migration.
+In September, North Carolina coastal inlets will be losing Wilson's Plover to Florida and South America for its winter migration.
 These large-billed plovers are solitary nesters, but during migration they will gather in flocks of 50 or more.
+Most are gone by early October.

 The American Oystercatcher

 The large, long-beaked and chicken-legged American Oystercatcher is hard to miss.
-Starting in August, they begin to gather in flocks that can be found around the coast, at such birding hotspots as Rachel Carson Reserve, the rocks at Fort Fisher, and Masonboro Island.
+Some of North Carolina’s nesting oystercatchers are residents, meaning they don’t migrate, while others will be heading south in early fall.
+Meanwhile, others will be arriving from northern states.
+Starting in August, both residents and migrants begin to gather in flocks that can be found around the coast, at such birding hotspots as Rachel Carson Reserve, the rocks at Fort Fisher, and Masonboro Island.

 Piping Plover

-This small, pale shorebird with an adorably small beak is found year-round at North Carolina's beaches and inlets.
-In the fall, though, migrating flocks boost numbers, especially at places like the south end of Ocracoke Island Rich Inlet, and Sunset Beach.
+This small, pale shorebird with an adorably stubby beak is found year-round at North Carolina's beaches and inlets.
+In the fall, though, migrating flocks boost numbers, especially at places like the south end of Ocracoke Island, Rich Inlet, and Sunset Beach.

 When you are out spotting this season, always remember to share the beach.
-Click to learn how Audubon North Carolina is working to protect our coastal birds all year-round.
+Learn how Audubon North Carolina is working to protect our coastal birds all year-round and if you see any birds with bands, report your sightings to the U.S. Geological Survey’s Bird Banding Lab.

 How you can help, right now